TI-04/-tiwm2021-ti-g04/README.md

-# Forests - Amazon Forest
+# My work assignment Title

-Repository to host the project developed for 'some class', a fisrt year subject at SOMESCHOOL.
+Repository to host the project developed for Tecnologias Internet, a first year subject at Instituto Politécnico da Maia.
 Developed by Group 04 : [@JoaoGoncalves](https://github.com/joaogoncalves7), [@BrunoAlmeida](https://github.com/TheHike), [@SimaoCoroa](https://github.com/SimaoCoroa).

 ## Short theme description

-An example report using markdown on Github.
-This documentation is writen using [Markdown](https://www.markdownguide.org/).
-Here is a [link to the basic syntax](https://www.markdownguide.org/basic-syntax), but an [extended syntax](https://www.markdownguide.org/extended-syntax/) is also available.
-If you're starting with Markdown, you may want to try a [Markdown Tutorial](https://www.markdowntutorial.com/) and read the [getting started](https://www.markdownguide.org/getting-started/) section.
+Our project work will address the issue of Forests, more specifically the Amazon rainforest, the largest in the world.
+We aim to talk about not only recent events related to deforestation, but also its history, biome and other curiosities.

 ## Repository organization